arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 <!-- ---------------------------------------------------------------------- -->

 @startDocuBlock UserHandling_fetchDatabaseList
-@brief List accessible databases for the specified user
+@brief List the accessible databases for a user

 @RESTHEADER{GET /_api/user/{user}/database/, List the accessible databases for a user}